fstephany/hello-pharo/README.md

 * Separate deploy user with the server-setup user.
 The deploy user does not need sudo root.
 * Download and use VMs instead of the Ubuntu PPA so we can deploy on other unix boxes.

+## Credits

+Hello-Pharo is developed by [Ta Mère SCRL](http://tamere.eu).
+We

+* build apps for clients,
+* provide training/coaching,
+* eat a lot of french fries.